bharathprabakaran/ReFit/README.md

-# BoundaryCAM
+# ReFit

-## BoundaryCAM Framework
+## ReFit Framework

 <img src="./figures/framework.JPG"/>

 ## Abstract
 Weakly Supervised Semantic Segmentation (WSSS) with only image-level supervision is a promising approach to deal with the need for Segmentation networks, especially for generating a large number of pixel-wise masks in a given dataset.
 However, most state-of-the-art image-level WSSS techniques lack an understanding of the geometric features embedded in the images since the network cannot derive any object boundary information from just image-level labels.
 We define a boundary here as the line separating the object and background.
-To address this drawback, we propose our novel BoundaryCAM framework, which deploys state-of-the-art class activation maps combined with various post-processing techniques in order to achieve fine-grained higher-accuracy segmentation masks.
-To achieve this, we investigate a state-of-the-art unsupervised semantic segmentation network that can be used to construct a boundary map, which enables BoundaryCAM to predict object locations with sharper boundaries.
+To address this drawback, we propose our novel ReFit framework, which deploys state-of-the-art class activation maps combined with various post-processing techniques in order to achieve fine-grained higher-accuracy segmentation masks.
+To achieve this, we investigate a state-of-the-art unsupervised semantic segmentation network that can be used to construct a boundary map, which enables ReFit to predict object locations with sharper boundaries.
 By applying our method to WSSS predictions, we were able to achieve up to 10% improvements even to the benefit of the current state-of-the-art WSSS methods for medical imaging.
-The framework is open-source and accessible online at https://github.com/bharathprabakaran/BoundaryCAM.

 ## Getting Started